 The core work in a Detox Core Flow is meant to follow the same type of sequence as the rest of the Detox Flow – pressure on the right, then the centre, then the left of the abdomen.
 This might mean twisted crunches to the right, then lifting to the centre, then lifting to the left; it also might include twisted planks in one direction then the other.
 The thing to remember is that the core sequences will add to the overall effect of the class while also making the sequence much more physically challenging.

 In terms of the sequence, Detox Core Flow typically starts with a floor core strengthening sequence of crunches.
 Then, you’ll usually move into a sequence of sun salutations or flows to get your heart rate up and your blood moving.
 The teacher may take you into another core sequence following the flows or may take you right into a standing sequence with a core element, like holding a plank in between the two sides of the standing sequence.

-Often, there will be a series of core strengthening exercises that involve crunches and planks throughout the class and interspersed with standing poses, and you’ll usually wrap up the long standing portion of the class with a final core exercise.
+Often, there will be a series of core strengthening exercises that involve crunches and planks throughout the class and interspersed with standing poses, and you’ll usually wrap up the long-standing portion of the class with a final core exercise.
 Lastly, you’ll spend the last 5-10 minutes stretching and back-bending to open up the front of the body after all those compressions.

-Detox Core Flow is meant to be physically demanding, but you’re always welcome to modify the poses and take rest whenever you need to.
+Detox Core Flow is meant to be physically demanding, but you’re always welcome to modify the poses and take a rest whenever you need to.
 There are lots of benefits to practicing this style of twists and compressions, but the biggest benefit is just in showing up and giving yourself the space to move and breath for this period of time.